 Active Engagement

-Studies have demonstrated that Active Learning benefits all students and promotes equity in higher education.
+Studies have demonstrated that Active Learning benefits all students and promotes student success in higher education.
 As workshop facilitators, we want to model these effective practices.

 Drake Institute workshops follow the Active Learning effective practice guideline of keeping uninterrupted presentation of information to 10-15 minutes or less.
 Each workshop also models a variety of evidence-based strategies and activities for active learning, such as individual reflection, small group or large group discussion, minute papers, or polling/anonymous response options.
 An important element of Active Learning is continued reflection throughout the process, which is encouraged throughout our workshops.